 What is the definition of an existing company?

-Foreign or locally owned company that has existing manufacturing operations in Malaysia and relocate its manufacturing operation from outside Malaysia for a new business segment.
-The products from the new business segment are not part of the expansion project for existing products.
+This refers to a foreign or locally owned company that has existing manufacturing operations in Malaysia and seeks to relocate its manufacturing operation from outside of Malaysia for a new business segment.
+The products from the new business segment are not part of their expansion project for existing products.

 What is a Special Tax Rate?